RRFayad/next-course/README.md

 #### 111. Top Posts on the HomePage

 - We are gonna create a query function, and use the postList component to show the top posts on the HomePage

+#### 112. Back to the Search Input

+- Just created the separated Input Component